ljw1004/csharpspec/csharp/types.md

 The simple types differ from other struct types in that they permit certain additional operations:

--  Most simple types permit values to be created by writing *literals* (§2.4.4).
+*  Most simple types permit values to be created by writing *literals* (§2.4.4).
 For example, `123` is a literal of type `int` and `'a'` is a literal of type `char`.
 C# makes no provision for literals of struct types in general, and non-default values of other struct types are ultimately always created through instance constructors of those struct types.
--  When the operands of an expression are all simple type constants, it is possible for the compiler to evaluate the expression at compile-time.
-Such an expression is known as a *constant-expression* (§7.19).
+*  When the operands of an expression are all simple type constants, it is possible for the compiler to evaluate the expression at compile-time.
+Such an expression is known as a *constant_expression* (§7.19).
 Expressions involving operators defined by other struct types are not considered to be constant expressions.
--  Through `const` declarations it is possible to declare constants of the simple types (§10.4).
+*  Through `const` declarations it is possible to declare constants of the simple types (§10.4).
 It is not possible to have constants of other struct types, but a similar effect is provided by `static``readonly` fields.
--  Conversions involving simple types can participate in evaluation of conversion operators defined by other struct types, but a user-defined conversion operator can never participate in evaluation of another user-defined operator (§6.4.3).
+*  Conversions involving simple types can participate in evaluation of conversion operators defined by other struct types, but a user-defined conversion operator can never participate in evaluation of another user-defined operator (§6.4.3).

 ### Integral types

 C# supports nine integral types: `sbyte`, `byte`, `short`, `ushort`, `int`, `uint`, `long`, `ulong`, and `char`.
 The integral types have the following sizes and ranges of values:

--  The `sbyte` type represents signed 8-bit integers with values between –128 and 127.
+*  The `sbyte` type represents signed 8-bit integers with values between –128 and 127.
--  The `byte` type represents unsigned 8-bit integers with values between 0 and 255.
+*  The `byte` type represents unsigned 8-bit integers with values between 0 and 255.
--  The `short` type represents signed 16-bit integers with values between –32768 and 32767.
+*  The `short` type represents signed 16-bit integers with values between –32768 and 32767.
--  The `ushort` type represents unsigned 16-bit integers with values between 0 and 65535.
+*  The `ushort` type represents unsigned 16-bit integers with values between 0 and 65535.
--  The `int` type represents signed 32-bit integers with values between –2147483648 and 2147483647.
+*  The `int` type represents signed 32-bit integers with values between –2147483648 and 2147483647.
--  The `uint` type represents unsigned 32-bit integers with values between 0 and 4294967295.
+*  The `uint` type represents unsigned 32-bit integers with values between 0 and 4294967295.
--  The `long` type represents signed 64-bit integers with values between –9223372036854775808 and 9223372036854775807.
+*  The `long` type represents signed 64-bit integers with values between –9223372036854775808 and 9223372036854775807.
--  The `ulong` type represents unsigned 64-bit integers with values between 0 and 18446744073709551615.
+*  The `ulong` type represents unsigned 64-bit integers with values between 0 and 18446744073709551615.
--  The `char` type represents unsigned 16-bit integers with values between 0 and 65535.
+*  The `char` type represents unsigned 16-bit integers with values between 0 and 65535.
 The set of possible values for the `char` type corresponds to the Unicode character set.
 Although `char` has the same representation as `ushort`, not all operations permitted on one type are permitted on the other.

 The integral-type unary and binary operators always operate with signed 32-bit precision, unsigned 32-bit precision, signed 64-bit precision, or unsigned 64-bit precision:

--  For the unary `+` and ~ operators, the operand is converted to type `T`, where `T` is the first of `int`, `uint`, `long`, and `ulong` that can fully represent all possible values of the operand.
+*  For the unary `+` and `~` operators, the operand is converted to type `T`, where `T` is the first of `int`, `uint`, `long`, and `ulong` that can fully represent all possible values of the operand.
 The operation is then performed using the precision of type `T`, and the type of the result is `T`.
--  For the unary `–` operator, the operand is converted to type `T`, where `T` is the first of `int` and `long` that can fully represent all possible values of the operand.
+*  For the unary `–` operator, the operand is converted to type `T`, where `T` is the first of `int` and `long` that can fully represent all possible values of the operand.
 The operation is then performed using the precision of type `T`, and the type of the result is `T`.
 The unary `–` operator cannot be applied to operands of type `ulong`.
--  For the binary `+`, `–`, `*`, `/`, `%`, `&amp;`, `^`, `|`, `==`, `!=`, `>`, `<`, `>=`, and `<=` operators, the operands are converted to type `T`, where `T` is the first of `int`, `uint`, `long`, and `ulong` that can fully represent all possible values of both operands.
+*  For the binary `+`, `–`, `*`, `/`, `%`, `&`, `^`, `|`, `==`, `!=`, `>`, `<`, `>=`, and `<=` operators, the operands are converted to type `T`, where `T` is the first of `int`, `uint`, `long`, and `ulong` that can fully represent all possible values of both operands.
 The operation is then performed using the precision of type `T`, and the type of the result is `T` (or `bool` for the relational operators).
 It is not permitted for one operand to be of type `long` and the other to be of type `ulong` with the binary operators.
--  For the binary `<<` and `>>` operators, the left operand is converted to type `T`, where `T` is the first of `int`, `uint`, `long`, and `ulong` that can fully represent all possible values of the operand.
+*  For the binary `<<` and `>>` operators, the left operand is converted to type `T`, where `T` is the first of `int`, `uint`, `long`, and `ulong` that can fully represent all possible values of the operand.
 The operation is then performed using the precision of type `T`, and the type of the result is `T`.

 The `char` type is classified as an integral type, but it differs from the other integral types in two ways:

--  There are no implicit conversions from other types to the `char` type.
+*  There are no implicit conversions from other types to the `char` type.
 In particular, even though the `sbyte`, `byte`, and `ushort` types have ranges of values that are fully representable using the `char` type, implicit conversions from `sbyte`, `byte`, or `ushort` to `char` do not exist.
--  Constants of the `char` type must be written as *character-literal* s or as *integer-literal* s in combination with a cast to type `char`.
+*  Constants of the `char` type must be written as *character_literal*s or as *integer_literal*s in combination with a cast to type `char`.
 For example, `(char)10` is the same as `'\x000A'`.

 The `checked` and `unchecked` operators and statements are used to control overflow checking for integral-type arithmetic operations and conversions (§7.6.12).
 In a `checked` context, an overflow produces a compile-time error or causes a `System.OverflowException` to be thrown.
 In an `unchecked` context, overflows are ignored and any high-order bits that do not fit in the destination type are discarded.